The equivalence of several conjectures on independence of $\ell$: Independence of Weil cohomology theory

-\begin{Rmk} If $k$ is a finite field and $X$ is smooth proper, then we know $\Dim\cs(X)$ (for \emph{any} Weil cohomology theories $H$, $\H$), because the dimension can be read off from the zeta function.
-On the other hand, $\Rk(X,Y)$ is still unknown even when $X$ and $Y$ are smooth and projective.
+\begin{Rmk} If $k = \bar \F_p$ and $X$ is smooth proper, then we know $\Dim\cs(X)$ (for \emph{any} Weil cohomology theories $H$, $\H$), because the dimension can be read off from the zeta function.
+On the other hand, $\Rk\cs(X,Y)$ is still unknown even when $X$ and $Y$ are smooth and projective.

-We also know $\Kun(X)$ for $X$ smooth projective over a finite field, by \cite{KM}.
-Hence by \boldref{Cor characteristic polynomial}, the characteristic polynomial of $\alpha \in \Corr(X,X)$ is independent of the Weil cohomology theory. \end{Rmk}
+We also know $\Kun(X)$ for $X$ smooth projective over $\bar \F_p$, by \cite{KM}.
+Hence by Corollary \ref{Cor characteristic polynomial}, the characteristic polynomial of $\alpha \in \Corr(X,X)$ is independent of the Weil cohomology theory.
+In particular, if $\alpha = p$ is a projector, this implies that $\dim H^i(X,p,0)$ is independent of $H$. \end{Rmk}